Tag Archives: travel insurance

 “Cancel For Any Reason” CFAR Travel Insurance: What It Is and How It Works

-As a result of Covid, travelers have become more interested in travel insurance than ever.
-Trip cancellation is a common benefit—but only pays out if you cancel for a covered reason.
-Additional “Cancel For Any Reason” (CFAR) coverage allows you to cancel your trip without requiring that you justify your reasoning.
+Travel insurance is an important layer of protection anytime you book a trip with nonrefundable, prepaid costs.
+Trip cancellation is a common benefit of such insurance—but it only pays out if you cancel for a covered reason.
+Additional “Cancel For Any Reason” (CFAR) coverage allows you to cancel your trip without requiring that you explain why.
 It may give you the peace of mind you need to book a trip—but there are caveats.
 Here are the main points travelers need to know about buying and using CFAR insurance.

 Cancel For Any Reason coverage is expensive.

-Pre-pandemic, CFAR coverage typically added 40% to your insurance premium—but as both interest in and claims against CFAR policies have increased, in many cases their price has too.
-We looked at six insurance quotes in August 2023 and found that a CFAR clause increased the premiums on five of those products by 50% to 113%.
+Before Covid, CFAR coverage typically added 40% to your insurance premium—but as both interest in and claims against CFAR policies have increased, in many cases their price has too.
+We looked at six insurance quotes in October 2024 and found that a CFAR clause increased the premiums on five of those products by 50% to 113%.
 To put this in dollar figures: Standard travel insurance for trip cancellation/interruption and medical expenses on a $20,000 trip may cost $1,000; adding CFAR could bump that up to $1,500 or more.

 Don’t expect to get all your money back.